SadarSSI/WSLStartService/README.md

 # WSLStartService :
-out of date ! see new version ###https://github.com/SadarSSI/WSL-WatchDog What's new : configuration via a yaml file and prevent last WSL bug / regression see : https://github.com/microsoft/WSL/issues/8161 enjoy !
+out of date ! see new version here https://github.com/SadarSSI/WSL-WatchDog

+What's new : configuration via a yaml file and prevent last WSL bug / regression see : https://github.com/microsoft/WSL/issues/8161 enjoy !